ctmatthews/sglobbylink-discord.py/README.md

 # Support

-This bot is free of charge so it can be as useful to the Fighting Game Community as possible, but updating, maintaining and supporting it takes time.
+This bot can be used free of charge, because I want it to help out as much of the Fighting Game Community as possible.
+However, it takes time for me to update, maintain and support it.
 If you would like to send me a coffee to say thanks, [donate to my Ko-Fi](https://ko-fi.com/mrpeck)!